-Other securities:

-Securities other than stocks, etc., that do not have a market value:
+Other than shares, etc. without a market price:

 The market value method is applied (any valuation gain or loss to be reported in a designated component of net assets; cost of sale to be computed by the moving-average method).